 asambl docs

-asambl keeps three quick tools in a slim rail down the right edge of the desktop app.
-They sit one click, or one shortcut, away from wherever you are, so you can jot a thought, add a task, or set a reminder without leaving what you were doing.
+asambl keeps four quick tools in a slim rail down the right edge of the desktop app.
+They sit one click, or one shortcut, away from wherever you are, so you can jot a thought, add a task, set a reminder, or log a renewal without leaving what you were doing.

 The rail shows on wider windows and tucks away on a narrow one.
-On the go, your phone has the Companion for the same kind of quick capture.
+On the go, the Companion on your iPhone gives you the same kind of quick capture.

 The side rail with the Journal panel open